nevil2/cams-website/src/lib/content/bespoke.md

 The Scottish Mountaineering Club now publishes its full catelogue of routes in Scotland through mobile-first full routes website.
 This is separate from their main website due the difference in design and style.

-The site is a valuable resource to Scottish climbers and has enhanced has the image of the SMC.
+The site is a valuable resource to Scottish climbers and has enhanced the image of the SMC.

 The website uses the main SMC routes database server as its backend to deliver the data.
 </div>